The-Cloud-Dev/scratch2py/README.md

 # Encodes a value.
 Scratch version available on my Scratch profile
 s2py.decode('value')
 # Decodes a value.
 To be used to communicate to and from a Scratch project.
+s2py.turbowarpConnect('pid')
+# Connects to a turbowarp project
+s2py.setTurbowarpVar('var','value')
+# Changes the value of a turbowarp var.
 ```

 ## The End